liveplant/liveplant.io/README.md

+# liveplant.io

+Liveplant is an experiment where we put the life of a plant in the hands of the internet.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **LivePlant.io**